CI integration

 # Once, on a developer machine.
 Commit both files.

-bca --paths src/ check \
+bca check --paths src/ \

 --write-baseline .bca-baseline.toml

-git add bca-thresholds.toml .bca-baseline.toml
+git add bca.toml .bca-baseline.toml

 This snippet bootstraps from src/ only — appropriate for a single-crate library.
 For a multi-crate workspace, see the live worked example: its .github/workflows/pages.yml scans the entire repo with --exclude-from .bcaignore, a checked-in deny-set covering vendored grammars, generated trees, and tests.